Old Fashioned Jelly Eggs

 Broth:

-- Add the broth ingredients to a pot, cover with water, and cook on low heat for about 50 - 60 minutes.
+- Add the broth ingredients to a pot, cover with water, and simmer on low heat for about 50 to 60 minutes.
 Season with salt and pepper to taste.

-- When the vegetables are still al-dente, take them out of the broth, and let them cool on a plate.
-After that, dice the into small cubes to use for the filling.
+- Once the vegetables are still al dente, remove them from the broth and let them cool on a plate.
+After that, dice them into small cubes for the filling.

 - Once the broth is ready, remove the chicken from the pot, let it cool, and also dice it.

-- Strain the broth through a sieve immediately and the gelatin, stir to dissolve it thoroughly, and leave the mixture to cool.
+- Strain the broth immediately through a sieve, then stir in the gelatin to dissolve it thoroughly.
+Leave the mixture to cool.

 Prep the eggshells:

-- Using a sharp and pointy object, like a pointy knife, make a small hole in the eggshell from the wider side of the egg.
-Pour the contents into a separate bowl, you can freeze the contents for later, or use them in omelets.
+- To start, take a sharp object, like a pointed knife, and carefully make a small hole in the wider end of the egg.
+Then, pour the contents into a separate bowl.
+You can either freeze the contents for later use or incorporate them into omelets.

 - Scald the empty eggshells with boiling water on the outside and inside, and using a small spoon, scrape the cut film from the shell.